lino-framework/welfare/docs/specs/b2c.rst

 <BLANKLINE>

-Note that **Ordre permanent** is in French (not English) because we do not yet find the officeal German translations for the Beglian bank transaction codes (see :mod:`lino_cosi.lib.b2c.febelfin`)
+Note that **Ordre permanent** is in French (not English) because we do not yet find the officeal German translations for the Belgian bank transaction codes (see :mod:`lino_cosi.lib.b2c.febelfin`)